-O The Ministry of Foreign Affairs receives regular reports from the International Organization for Migrants (IOM) on the performance of the victim repatriation project.
-With regard to this project which Japan has continued to contribute to since 2005, the IOM office in Japan has conducted a tracer survey between 2017 and 2018 from the psychosocial, social, and economic perspectives of Filipino victims who received repatriation and reintegration support in the past, with the aim of measuring the effectiveness of support and identifying the challenges.
+O The Ministry of Foreign Affairs receives regular reports from the IOM on the performance of the victim repatriation project.
+With regard to this project, the IOM office in Japan has conducted a tracer survey between 2017 and 2018 from the psychosocial, social, and economic perspectives of Filipino victims who received repatriation and reintegration support through this project in the past, with the aim of measuring the effectiveness of support and identifying the challenges.
 The results of the survey were released in March 2019.
 According to the report on this survey, more than 90% of the respondents indicated that repatriation support had been beneficial, while about 50% of the respondents indicated that reintegration support met their expectations.

 [Repeated from 6(3) iv)]